Old-Time Religion

-("Give Me That") "Old-Time Religion" (and similar spellings) is a traditional Gospel song dating from 1873, when it was included in a list of Jubilee songs—or earlier.
-It has become a standard in many Protestant hymnals, though it says nothing about Jesus or the gospel, and covered by many artists.
+("Give Me That") "Old-Time Religion" (and similar spellings) is a traditional Gospel song dating from 1873, when it was included in a list of Jubilee songs, or earlier.
+It has become a standard in many Protestant hymnals, though it says nothing about Jesus or the gospel, and has been covered by many artists.
 Some scholars, such as Forrest Mason McCann, have asserted the possibility of an earlier stage of evolution of the song, in that "the tune may go back to English folk origins" (later dying out in the white repertoire but staying alive in the work songs of African Americans).
 In any event, it was by way of Charles Davis Tillman that the song had incalculable influence on the confluence of black spiritual and white gospel song traditions in forming the genre now known as southern gospel.
 Tillman was largely responsible for publishing the song into the repertoire of white audiences.
 It was first heard sung by African-Americans and written down by Tillman when he attended a camp meeting in Lexington, South Carolina in 1889.
+Popular versions of the song were recorded in the 1950s by singers including Tennessee Ernie Ford and Jim Reeves.